 - Ice and Salt: With the blades clean and any buildup removed, reconnect the disposal and add two cups of ice.
 Next, add a cup of salt and run the cold-water tap.
 Run the disposal so that the salt and ice become like a scrub.

 - Lemon Peels: The peel of lemon or any type of citrus can be added to the disposal to give it a fresh smell.
 With the peel inserted, run the cold water and turn on the unit.
 The result should be a pleasant fruity smell that gets rid of any stale odors.

-Remember not to use lye, chemical drain cleaners, or commercial garbage disposal cleaners as they can be extremely corrosive and ineffective.
+Remember not to use lye, chemical drain cleaners, or garbage disposal cleaners as they can be extremely corrosive and ineffective.

 Contact Service Today